TwilioDevEd/chat-quickstart-android/README.md

 ## Gather Account Information

 The first thing we need to do is grab all the necessary configuration values from our Twilio account.
-To set up our back-end for Chat, we will need five pieces of information:
+To set up our back-end for Chat, we will need two pieces of information:

 | Config Value  | Description |
 | :-------------  |:------------- |
 Service Instance SID | Like a database for your Chat data - [generate one in the console here](https://www.twilio.com/console/chat/services)
-Account SID | Your primary Twilio account identifier - find this [in the console here](https://www.twilio.com/console/chat/getting-started).
-API Key | Used to authenticate - [generate one here](https://www.twilio.com/console/chat/dev-tools/api-keys).
-API Secret | Used to authenticate - [just like the above, you'll get one here](https://www.twilio.com/console/chat/dev-tools/api-keys).
 Mobile Push Credential SID | Used to send notifications from Chat to your app - [create one in the console here](https://www.twilio.com/console/chat/credentials) or learn more about [Chat Push Notifications in Android](https://www.twilio.com/docs/api/chat/guides/push-notifications-android).

 ## Create a Twilio Function